Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues effectively misdirect the player to the WRONG choices.
-They focus on dreams, aspirations, and communities, which are more closely associated with a city or continent.
-These avoid the concept of a sovereign state.
+The 'fake' clues successfully point to the wrong choices.
+The first clue is about movies.
+The second clue is about books.
+They are believable and avoid any hint of the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices